isaacdomini/tomato-css/README.md

 A renovation of [mReXiTuS's custom css](https://github.com/mReXiTuS/tomato-design).
-Modified to a condensed dark/light theme for use with Fresh Tomato.
+Modified to be more condensed and compatible with Fresh Tomato.

-## Now with Custom Icons
+## Now with Icons

 ## Screenshots
 Dark Theme